ePages-de/epages-devportal/_posts/2019/2019-06-13-how-to-localize-software.md

 ## How to Decide on How to Localize Your Software

 Now that your content is ready, you can start localizing your software.
-In order to do that, you need to decide whether to keep the localization in your hands and work with a team of translators using a software localization tool, or whether to hand the process over to a Language Service Provider (LSP) specialized on software localization.
+In order to do that, you need to decide whether to keep the localization in your hands and work with a team of translators using a [software localization tool](https://phraseapp.com/blog/posts/questions-to-ask-when-evaluating-the-best-software-localization-tool/?utm_campaign=5-questions-l10n-tool&utm_medium=blog-relations&utm_source=epages-blog){:target="_blank"}, or whether to hand the process over to a Language Service Provider (LSP) specialized on software localization.
-In any of those two cases, you need to ensure that only the best localization management and quality assessment practices are in place.
+In any of those two cases, you need to ensure that only the best [localization management](https://phraseapp.com/on/localization-management?utm_campaign=localization-management&utm_medium=blog-relations&utm_source=epages-blog){:target="_blank"} and quality assessment practices are in place.

 Currently, there is an increased opportunity to capitalize on new tools which focus on the localization of content.
 They are built to streamline your workflow, can be easily implemented and also facilitate the simultaneous workflow of everyone involved in your localization process.